UsualSpace/Maze-Racer-2D/README.md

 <img width="1659" height="393" alt="image" src="https://github.com/user-attachments/assets/cefc123b-fb7d-4e45-adfc-208d3e82e2bb" />

 *There are 3 terminals shown here.
 Left: The server's minimal user interface to check the status of things.
-Middle: One of the two paired clients playing a match.
+Middle: One of two paired clients playing a match.
 Right: The other of the two paired clients playing a match*

 The keyboard controls are:
 * W - UP